dtcenter/ufs-case-studies/docs/source/2017DenverPBL.rst

 Summary and Discussion
 ......................

-The 2017 Denver Inversion results show that the GFS model lacks improvement in forecasting the boundary layer temperature inversion, with a warmer near-surface temperature and a colder temperature at the top of the inversion.
+The 2017 Denver Inversion results show that the GFS model lacks skills in forecasting the boundary layer temperature inversion for MRW_GFSv15p2, MRW_GFSv16beta, and GFS.v16.0.10, with a warmer near-surface temperature and a colder temperature at the top of the inversion.